Homemade Chicken Stock

 In an 8-quart stockpot with lid (I like this one from Cook's Standard), cover the chicken pieces with water (fill to about 2/3rds of the way full in the stockpot) and add vinegar (be precise when adding vinegar to stock, as too much will produce a stock that tastes overwhelmingly of vinegar!).
 Bring to a gentle boil, skimming off the icky brown foam that rises to the surface (it doesn't hurt you to eat it...but would you really want to, anyway?).
-Add chopped vegetables and parsley and simmer gently, with the lid partially covering the pot, for a minimum of 4 hours, and longer than that if you have time.
+Add chopped onions, peppercorns, and bay leaf.
+Simmer gently, with the lid partially covering the pot, for a minimum of 4 hours, and longer than that if you have time.
 Stock can pretty much go all day, as long as you check it every hour, and add more water if it needs some.
 Try to keep the water level about 2/3rds of the way full throughout the cooking process, or you'll end up with less broth overall as the water evaporates.
 Good to know: I never let my stock simmer overnight, or when I'm going to be away from home...I don't like leaving the stove on unattended.
 I have never tried this recipe in the crock-pot, so can't provide specifics on that one.